LiamMacNeil/LiamMacNeil/README.md

-Hi!
+Ur beatha an clachan!

 I'm @LiamMacneil, within you will find some data-driven projects for the biological and geosciences.
-Biological oceanography, microbial ecology, computer vision and Earth systems science are all considered.
+Biological oceanography, species distribution models, microbial ecology, and some machine learning tools are all considered.